 Regular visits to your veterinarian will help identify potential problems early.
 You must go to the veterinarian at least once a year, so that he can carry out a thorough physical examination and administer the necessary vaccines, in particular for rabies and canine distemper.

 Ferrets are wonderful, entertaining, intelligent, and inquisitive pets, but they do require some specific care to live long, healthy, and happy lives.
 Regular and gentle grooming of their ears is one of them.
-But even if ear cleaning can be a bit of a hassle at first — especially if you are both nervous — but with a little practice and our tips, you should quickly get the hang of it!
+But even if ear cleaning can be a bit of a hassle at first — especially if you are both nervous — with a little practice and our tips, you should quickly get the hang of it!

 Featured Image Credit: Irina Vasilevskaia, Shutterstock